cvilas/guidance/people/leaders_code.md

 - What [motivates](https://www.youtube.com/watch?v=u6XAPnuFjJc) all of us is autonomy, mastery and sense of purpose.
 Deliver that.
 - Provide vision and operating context, not control.
+- A good place of work is defined by
+  - Inspiring mission
+  - Inspiring colleagues
+  - Creative freedom
+  - Inspiring office environment

 As a Leader, I shall: